 These rich, creamy Individual Smokey Seafood Pot Pies are loaded with fresh shrimp and scallops, and get their intense smoky flavor from tinned smoked oysters.
 With an easy crust made in a food processor, these indulgent personal pot pies come together in a little over an hour!JUMP TO RECIPE

-A cozy, cold weather meal for 2, these Individual Smokey Seafood Pot Pies are a favorite for me and my live-n Gordon Ramsay of a boyfriend (AKA “Mr. Bingo’).
-If you are as big a seafood fan as we are, you are going to love these creamy pot pies.
+A cozy, cold weather meal for 2, these Individual Smokey Seafood Pot Pies are a favorite wintertime meal.
+If you are as big a seafood fan as I am, you are going to love these creamy pot pies.

 These pot pies get their intense smoky flavor from tinned smoked oysters.
 A hearty meal in one hefty soup crock- these pot pies are loaded with fresh shrimp, scallops and veggies.
 Finish that off with a crisp, golden crust- and you’ve got a meal to curl up with a good movie on a cold night.
 Perfect for a “date night” if you’re homebodies like us.